the dogs are selected in Europe (we have had dogs from

 conclusion of this training, the dog teams are

-certified to their competence.
+tested.
 However, they must

 still complete a two-week field training period